Binary-Beasts101/Business-and-Informal-Trade-Project/README.md

 # TuckShop Management System
-Course:CSI 142 - Object Oriented Programming
+Course: CSI 142 - Object Oriented Programming
-Institution:University of Botswana
+Institution: University of Botswana

 ## Project Overview
 The TuckShop Management System is a Java based terminal application designed to help shop owners manage inventory and track daily sales.
 It provides a centralized place to store product details, log transactions, and monitor stock levels in real time.

 ## Key Features
 *   **Inventory Registration**: Record new items with names, buying/selling prices, and quantity.
-*   **Real-time Sales Processing**: Automatically deducts stock and adds to the daily revenue total upon sale.
+*   **Real-time Sales Processing**: Automatically deducts stock and adds to the daily revenue total upon saleprocess.
 *   **Low Stock Alerts**: Highlights any product with fewer than 5 units remaining to prompt restocking.
 *   **Financial Reporting**: Displays total revenue and estimated profit summaries.
 *   **Input Validation**: Built-in handling for invalid inputs (e.g., text where numbers are expected) to prevent system crashes
+*   **Searching**: Look for a product by name.

 ## Project Team (Binary-Beasts101)
 *   **Ashley Mukuku** (202208030)